gustavodev1998/StarBucks-Landing-Page/README.md

 <br>

 ## 🕒 The challenge
-This is a StarBucks landing page clone made in the B7Web course (https://alunos.b7web.com.br/curso/html5-e-css3/starbucks-introducao) that helped me improve coding skills by building a realistic projects.
+This is a StarBucks landing page clone made in the B7Web course (https://alunos.b7web.com.br/curso/html5-e-css3/starbucks-introducao) that helped me improve coding skills by building a realistic project.

 ## 🚀 Technologie